pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- We did not manage to implement monitoring.
 We would like to have monitoring implemented such that over time we could measure the performance in terms of rouge score, as well as the general usage of our model.
 This would inform us about the needs of our users, which would lead us to consider additional features.
+Moreover, we would like to know statistics on the input of our users, so we can see if there is a data drift (e.g. are user inputing longer texts than expected, do they invoke different languages).
-  Moreover, we would like to know statistics on the input of our users, so we can see if there is a data drift (e.g. longer texts, different languages). ---
+The only form of montioring we have is provided by GCP, which tells us about the traffic to our app.
+This can be seen in the dashboard for our Cloud Run application. ---

 ### Question 24